luboss79/zabbix-templates/consul2zabbix/readme.md

 It provide:
 1. Autodetect consul services.
 2. Consul health check status to zabbix.
+3. Add the URL of the discovered consul service to the host trigger definition (URL and description)
-3. Alerts if consul health check fail
+4. Alerts if consul health check fail
-4. Report status of consul node
+5. Report status of consul node